ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

   deriving Eq
 ```

-In the hsmemoryquiz program when we need to convert a Digit to a Letter,
+In the Dominic system there is an exact mapping of Digits to Letters, and in
-given that there exists an exact mapping of Digits to Letters in the Dominic
+the Letter module of hsmemoryquiz we'll need a way to create Letters from
-system, we can write a function with the following signature:
+Digits.
+We can write a function with the following signature:

 ```haskell
 fromDigit :: Digit -> Letter